jHLuno/Spotify-Optimizer/README.md

 What do u need to do?

-**Run it as Admin, choose what u want, Example: u need OLD UI, press 6, wait until it shows u *MAIN MENU*, then u need full debloat click 4 and wait until *MAIN MENU***
+**Run it as Admin, choose what u want.
+Example: u need OLD UI, press 6, wait until it shows u *MAIN MENU*, then u need full debloat click 4 and wait until *MAIN MENU***

 > 1) Install old version of Spotify